Tolulade-A/Tolulade-A/README.md

 ### Hi there, Meet Tolulade Ademisoye  👋

+Here are some ideas to get you started:

+Hi 👋🏽 I'm an Automation and Artificial Intelligence Engineer who loves solving complex problems in a simplified approached.
+Am also building at Reispar Technologies, an Artificial Intelligence & Enterprise ML startup in Lagos.
+Started out as an Industrial/Mechanical Engineer who specialised in Mechnaical, Power & Energy systems before going fully into Industrial & Automations.

+- 🌱 I’m currently learning ...

 <!--
 **Reispar/Reispar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.